Google Search Console: Page Indexing Report

 Important Disclaimer: Every website has pages that are categorized as Not Indexed.
 Having Not Indexed pages isn’t in and of itself a problem.
 Rather, you need to understand why the pages aren’t indexed to determine if there is a problem or not.

-Even though we’ve only looked at the high-level numbers, there are a few immediate questions to ask that can begin suggesting that issues might exist on the website.
+Even with the high-level numbers presented on the first page of the Page Indexing report, there are a few immediate questions to ask that can begin suggesting that issues might exist on the website.

-One of the first questions to ask when reviewing the high-level numbers is if the count of indexed pages matches the number of indexable pages present on the website.
-While the numbers will never match exactly because Google will not crawl every page on your website, you want to make sure the numbers are close.
-Using the pictured website as an example, Google has found a total of 119 indexable pages.
+- Question #1: Does the count of indexed pages match the number of indexable pages present on the website?
+The numbers will never match exactly because Google will not crawl every page on your website.
+However, you want to make sure the numbers are close.
+Using the website pictured above as an example, Google has found a total of 119 indexable pages.
 This website has 106 pages in total.
 Once you include the handful of images or non-HTML files Google could likely be indexing from this website, this number is close enough and likely indicates Google is correctly indexing pages on the website.
 In other cases, the number of indexed pages is a great deal lower or higher than the total number of pages on the website.
 Either way, this can be reviewed in more detail in the valid page report, which is discussed below.

-Another question raised by these high-level numbers is if the ratio of indexed to not indexed pages indicates any issues.
+- Question #2: Is the ratio of indexed to not indexed pages concerning?
 In the example screenshot above, we have an indexed:not-indexed ratio of 119:262.
 That means 31% of the pages Google has found for this website are indexed while 69% of the pages on this website will not be included in the index.
 This is above average.
 On average, most websites I’ve seen in this report only have about 17.5% of their pages indexed, though anything from 5-25% is typical.
 However, some websites have as few as 1% of pages indexed.
 A lower percentage of indexed pages doesn’t necessarily mean there is a problem, but it could indicate the website has lots of errors, duplicate content, thin content, or other similar issues present.

 Why Pages Aren’t Indexed